Idalia, Colorado: Education

+Sports

 Due to low enrollment of the high school, Idalia, like hundreds of schools throughout Kansas, Nebraska, Wyoming, Utah, and Texas, plays six-man football, a variation of football involving six players on each side off the ball rather than the traditional eleven.
 Idalia had a dominant program from the late 1990s into the 2000s, winning eight state titles between 1998 and 2010.
 In recent years, the football program has struggled in the face of low-enrollment and as rival schools have consolidated sports programs in the wake of their own enrollment and budgetary constraints.

 However, as the football program continues to rebuild, the Idalia girls' sports teams have had some very successful years.
 In 2015, the Idalia girls' volleyball team advanced to the Colorado Class 1A volleyball championship match, ultimately falling to Otis High School in five sets.
 In addition, the girls' basketball program won consecutive state championships in 2015 and 2016.